-If you have received a legal letter of demand, or find yourself involved in a legal dispute, it is very easy to get overwhelmed and let fight, flight or freeze instincts take over.
-Rather than succumbing to these instincts, there are a few simple steps that you can take, to start to take control over your circumstances and move forward to resolve the dispute.
+Finding yourself in a legal dispute or receiving a legal letter of demand can be extremely overwhelming, resulting in fight, flight, or freeze instincts taking over a clear mind.
+While a legal dispute can be extremely emotional and mentally draining, rather than succumbing to these instincts, there are a few simple steps that can help you start taking control over your circumstances and move forward to resolve the dispute.

-The steps described below are necessary, even when you end up engaging a lawyer to help you with your case:
+Here are the necessary steps we recommend you take, even if you end up engaging a lawyer to help you with your case:

 - Prepare a chronology of all the important events to get a good grasp of the factual background;